dnmfarrell/perltricks-static/content/article/6-more-things-about-6.md

 	$ perl5 -le 'print 0.3 - 0.2 - 0.1'
 	-2.77555756156289e-17

 That's a little off, but we've come to accept that (for example, multiplying all money amounts so you only deal in integers).
+Perl 6, however, stores them exactly as long as it can:

 	$ perl6
 	To exit type 'exit' or '^D'